Order of operations: Mnemonics

-Mnemonic acronyms have been criticized for not developing a conceptual understanding of the order of operations, and not addressing student questions about its purpose or flexibility.
+Mnemonic acronyms have been criticized for not developing a conceptual understanding of the order of operations and not addressing students' questions about its purpose or flexibility.
 Students learning the order of operations via mnemonic acronyms routinely make mistakes, as do some pre-service teachers.
 Even when students correctly learn the acronym, a disproportionate focus on memorization of trivia crowds out substantive mathematical content.
 The acronym's procedural application does not match experts' intuitive understanding of mathematical notation: mathematical notation indicates groupings in ways other than parentheses or brackets and a mathematical expression is a tree-like hierarchy rather than a linearly "ordered" structure; furthermore, there is no single order by which mathematical expressions must be simplified or evaluated and no universal canonical simplification for any particular expression, and experts fluently apply valid transformations and substitutions in whatever order is convenient, so learning a rigid procedure can lead students to a misleading and limiting understanding of mathematical notation.

 Calculators

 Different calculators follow different orders of operations.
 Many simple calculators without a stack implement chain input, working in button-press order without any priority given to different operations, give a different result from that given by more sophisticated calculators.
 For example, on a simple calculator, typing 1 + 2 × 3 = yields 9, while a more sophisticated calculator will use a more standard priority, so typing 1 + 2 × 3 = yields 7.

 Calculators may associate exponents to the left or to the right.
 For example, the expression a^b^c is interpreted as a(b^{c}) on the TI-92 and the TI-30XS MultiView in "Mathprint mode", whereas it is interpreted as (a^{b})^{c} on the TI-30XII and the TI-30XS MultiView in "Classic mode".

 An expression like 1/2x is interpreted as 1/(2x) by TI-82, as well as many modern Casio calculators (configurable on some like the fx-9750GIII), but as (1/2)x by TI-83 and every other TI calculator released since 1996, as well as by all Hewlett-Packard calculators with algebraic notation.
 While the first interpretation may be expected by some users due to the nature of implied multiplication, the latter is more in line with the rule that multiplication and division are of equal precedence.

 When the user is unsure how a calculator will interpret an expression, parentheses can be used to remove the ambiguity.

 Order of operations arose due to the adaptation of infix notation in standard mathematical notation, which can be notationally ambiguous without such conventions, as opposed to postfix notation or prefix notation, which do not need orders of operations.
-Hence, calculators utilizing reverse Polish notation (RPN) using a stack to enter expressions in the correct order of precedence do not need parentheses or any possibly model-specific order of execution.
+Hence, calculators utilizing reverse Polish notation (RPN) using a stack to enter expressions in the correct order of precedence do not need parentheses or any model-specific order of execution.